Plate-Project/plate/README.md

 ### Prerequisites

  - **requirements.txt** have all libraries for running plate
- - If you install using `install.py`, automatically install all librarys.
+ - If you install using `install.py`, automatically install all libraries.

 ### QuickStart

  1. Clone plate to your hard drive with `git clone https://github.com/Plate-Project/plate.git`
  2. `cd plate`
- 4. Install your API document webpagse using `install.py`.
+ 4. Install your API document web pages using `install.py`.
- 5. Start the server: `python slate.py`
+ 5. Start the server: `python plate.py`

     ```shell
     > git clone https://github.com/Plate-Project/plate.git